-Please provide a brief description of any a engaged in at the site during Practicum an will be

-•

-POLICIES, PROCEDURES AND PRO OFESSIONAL PRACTICE AGR EEMENT

-This is to confirm that the counseling active experience of the Department of Counselo Ewing, New Jersey will be subjected to the practices of my field site, and the rules coapplicable. or Education at The College of New ne policies, procedures and professi v Jersey, onal
+Please provide a brief description of any a engaged in at the site during Practicum ar will be engagea in at the site during Fracticum at id internship.
+POLICIES, PROCEDURES AND PRO OFESSIONAL PRACTICE AGR EEMENT This is to confirm that the counseling acti experience of the Department of Counsele Ewing, New Jersey will be subjected to the practices of my field site, and the rules co- applicable. or Education at The College of Nev he policies, procedures and professi v Jersey, onal Student Doto Student Date Field Site Supervisor Date Faculty Supervisor Date

-Student Date

-Field Site Supervisor Date

-Faculty Supervisor Date